Before you begin

-- Jamboree on the Air (JOTA) and Jamboree on the Internet (JOTI) happen every year in October.
+- Jamboree on the Air (JOTA) and Jamboree on the Internet (JOTI) happens every year in October and is organised by the World Organisation of the Scout Movement (WOSM).
 Thousands of Scouts from all over the world gather on the internet or over amateur radios to take part in activities and learn about each other’s countries.

 - Decide how you’ll take part in JOTA-JOTI.
 You could host your own event in your meeting place with amateur radios or devices connected to the internet.
 You could speak to your District or County about events they may be organising.
-Finally, you could attend an event organised by Scout Adventures.
+Finally, you could check if there are any events being run by Scout Adventures.

 - Whatever you do, it’s important to make sure it’s done safely.
 Make sure that young people are supervised by a Scout volunteer at all times.

 - The person leading the activity should open a discussion about international Scout events.
 Can anyone think of any examples?
 Everyone should talk about the kind of people they may meet, how they’d introduce themselves, what questions they’d ask, and the sorts of things they might have in common.

 - Everyone should split into groups.
 The person leading the activity should give each group a ‘Remote questions’ sheet.